matthoffman/gitwatch/README.md

 ```

 ## Requirements

+### Linux:
-To run this script, you must have installed and globally available:
+To run this script on Linux, you must have installed and globally available:
 * `git` ( [git/git](https://github.com/git/git) | http://www.git-scm.com )
 * `inotifywait` (part of **inotify-tools**: [rvoicilas/inotify-tools](https://github.com/rvoicilas/inotify-tools) )

+### Mac:
+On Mac, since `inotifywait` is not available, the script uses the `fswatch` utility instead.
+Note that due to limitations in `fswatch` (actually, in the underlying FS events it is using), `gitwatch` can only watch directories on OS X.
+The script also depends on the `greadlink` (GNU readlink) utility, which is provided by the `coreutils` package in brew.

+The requirements can be installed using the package manager `brew`:
+* `brew install git`
+* `brew install fswatch`
+* `brew install coreutils`

 ## What it does
 When you start the script, it prepares some variables and checks if the file [a] or directory [b] given as input really exists.<br />